Dance in India: Folk and tribal dance forms

 These dances are composed mostly on locally made instruments.
 Percussion instruments feature in most of these dances.
 Music is produced through indigenous instruments.
 Music too has its own diversity in these tribal dances with the aesthetics ranging from mild and soothing to strong and weighted rhythms.
 A few of them also have songs, either sung by themselves or by onlookers.
 The costumes vary from traditional saris of a particular pattern to skirts and blouses with mirror work for women and corresponding dhotis and upper-wear for men.
 They celebrate contemporary events, and victories and are often performed as a mode of appeasing the tribal deities.

 A lot of the dance styles depend upon the regional positioning of the ethnic group.
 Factors as small as the east or west of a river result in a change of dance form even though the overreaching look of it may seem the same.
 Religious affiliation affects the content of the songs and hence the actions in a dance sequence.
 Another major factor affecting their content is the festivals, mostly harvest.

-For example, the ethnic groups from the plain land rabhas from the hilly forested areas of Assam make use of baroyat (plate-like instrument), Handa (a type of sword), boushi (adze-like instrument), boumshi (bamboo flute), sum (heavy wooden instrument), dhansi. kalbansi, kalhurang, chingbakak.
+For example, the ethnic groups from the plain land rabhas from the hilly forested areas of Assam make use of baroyat (a plate-like instrument), handa (a type of sword), boushi (an adze-like instrument), boumshi (a type of bamboo flute), sum (a heavy wooden instrument), dhansi, kalbansi, kalhurang, and chingbakak.
 Traditionally, their dances are called basili.
-Through their dance, they express their labours, rejoicings and sorrows.
-Handur Basu their pseudo-war dance expresses their strength and solidarity.
+Through their dance, they express their labors, rejoicings and sorrows.
+Handur Basu, their pseudo-war dance, expresses their strength and solidarity.

+Tribal dances by territory

 From a broader point of view, the different tribal dance forms, as they would be classified in the context of territory are: